Game of Drones: interview with Stephen O’Malley

 How was it working with Steve Albini?
 Sunn O))) wouldn’t strike you as a standard Albini band, that evokes tinny distortion, confrontation, transgression.

-It was a long time ambition for us to really work in the studio with him and it was the right moment last year to take that step.
-In a way it’s a risk, having the courage to go into that experience to be together and make the most of it, because his method is so based on the performance of the music rather than the post-production.
+It was a long time ambition for us together and make the most of it, because his method is so based on the performance of the music rather than the post-production.
 We focussed on post-production a lot with the last few albums, but on the other hand we’ve done so much performing n the last ten years, that the live version of the band is very articulated and at this point it was great timing, and it was great working with him.

 1 It’s also mentioned in the Quietus interview - https://thequietus.com/articles/07783-sunno-stephen-o-malley-interview-void.